 We’re exploring questions

-like these and visualizing the data to make Arctic science easy to understand for business leaders, policymakers, and everyone involved in managing risks and restoring nature.
+like these and visualising the data to make polar science easy to understand for business leaders, policymakers, and everyone involved in managing risks and restoring nature.

-With the Global Climate Risks Platform, we’re creating a dashboard to connect climate change and Arctic science, and we’re expanding our visualization of insights to Antarctica and other frozen parts of the world.
+With the Global Climate Risks Platform, we’re creating a dashboard to connect climate change and Arctic science, and we’re expanding our visualisation of insights to Antarctica and other frozen parts of the world.

 Key Benefits